 Dubai is an absolute haven for foodies, and visitors from all over the world flock here for some of the finest restaurants on earth.
-But where-ever you choose to eat, keep in mind the following.
+There are many places to eat in Dubai, but regardless of the choice you make, keep in mind the following etiquette.

 Alcohol is usually only served in hotel bars, and restaurants which are not part of a hotel are prohibited from serving drinks.
 There is zero tolerance for drinking or appearing drunk in public, so plan on eating out without the addition of alcohol.

 Avoid tap water, as this is generally not drinkable, though mineral water is readily available throughout the whole city and is very affordable.
 Hotels will usually supply guests with free mineral water, and you’ll find the supply in your room will be replenished daily.

 Life in Dubai is notably different from the rest of the year during the month of Ramadan, and travelers should consider this when planning their trip.
 Ramadan is the ninth month of the Islamic lunar calendar, a period of religious significance, and Muslims around the world spend the daylight hours of everyday of this month in a complete fast.